 Solar panels are the component that makes sure you don’t need to be connected to the main electricity grid of your home in order to illuminate your yard.
 There are many different solar panels out there, and their construction is obviously reflected in the efficiency of the lights.

 This isn’t a feature that’s automatically embedded into all the solar lights out there, but plenty of them are equipped with it.
 Motions sensors are of many different varieties, such as vibration, microwave, or contact.
-The vast majority of solar-powered motion security lights can be used for an exterior wall and often use a passive infrared sensor which is triggered once it detects infrared waves.
+The vast majority of solar motion lights can be used for an exterior wall and often use a passive infrared sensor which is triggered once it detects infrared waves.

 It is very unlikely for something to pass by undetected under the radar of the motion sensors.
 When they are activated, these sensors will monitor the infrared energy levels they detect.
 Their observation frame is usually caster at 180 degrees and can pick up motion at a range that differs from one light to another.
 When something passes by in this range, an extra wave of energy is added to the surroundings.
 The sensors inside the lights make note of this change and automatically turns on the lights.

 Also depending on the type of light that you own, the motion sensor will keep the lights turned on for a limited amount of time, but only if the movement stops.
 If it keeps detecting movement, the lights will stay on.
 It is actually good to have lights that turn off after a while when motion stops because they would otherwise drain the battery too soon.

 With that in mind, you can actually be more permissive with the battery life of solar-powered motion security lights.
 That’s because, even if a set of lights could only stay on for about 5 continuous hours, they will never reach that runtime cap since they only turn on when motion is detected.
 Oh, and before getting alarmed over nothing, know that animals, birds, or even debris carried by the wind can trigger the motion sensor and turn on the lights.